fniessink/toisto/docs/concept_files.md

             },
             {
                 "concept": "days of the week",
-                "label": "days of the week"
+                "label": "days of the week",
                 "roots": [
                     "days",
                     "week"
-                ],
+                ]
             }
         ],
         "nl": [